 No. Scotland’s Land Reform Act grants access to open countryside but explicitly excludes buildings and structures.
 Entering an abandoned building without permission is still civil trespass.

-Which local bylaws or protected sites should urbexers watch out for?
+Which local byelaws or protected sites should urbexers watch out for?

 What happens if security or the police catch me trespassing?